Unpaired Optical Coherence Tomography Angiography Image Super-Resolution via Frequency-Aware Inverse-Consistency GAN: Introduction

-For OCTA image super-resolution, only a few works have been proposed and most adopt the paired setting for training to achieve the desired qualitative performance~\cite{article1,article2,hao2022sparse}.
+For OCTA image super-resolution, most previous works adopt the paired setting for training to achieve the desired qualitative performance~\cite{article1,article2,hao2022sparse}.
 One approach involves collecting and creating paired high-resolution ($HR$) and low-resolution ($LR$) images from the same eye of the same patient~\cite{article1,article2}.
 However, collecting large-scale real-paired images requires sophisticated image registration, which is laborious and challenging and may hinder the medical application~\cite{paavilainen2021bridging}.
 Another approach creates pseudo image pairs using bicubic interpolation to synthesize $LR$ from $HR$ for training~\cite{hao2022sparse}.
 However, interpolation is an oversimplified presumption since it may not accurately represent real-world degradation.
-Alternatively, the unpaired setting could mitigate these issues, but there is still a lack of sufficient studies.
-Therefore, we propose an unpaired approach by formulating a degradation model and jointly optimizing the models~\cite{bulat2018learn}.
+Alternatively, the unpaired OCTA image super-resolution could potentially serve as a mitigation.
+Therefore, we propose an unpaired approach by jointly optimizing the restoration with a degradation model~\cite{bulat2018learn}.
 Also regarding the consensual merits of Generative Adversarial Networks (GANs), the models are accordingly formulated and optimized via consistency loss~\cite{goodfellow2020generative,zhao2018unsupervised,yuan2018unsupervised,maeda2020unpaired,zhu2017unpaired}.